 Stir in the flour until it disappears into the vegetables.

 Stir in the tomato paste until it thickly coats everything in the pan.

-Add a bay leaf, too!
+Add a bay leaf and any other spices you like, too!

 Now is when we’ll add all of the glorious canned tomatoes.
 I add them with clean hands, squeezing them through my hands to break them up into pieces as they go into the pot.